untangled-web/untangled-ui/README.md

 1. Pick a component that has CSS/layout, but is not yet here. some of the stuff has gotten out of sync.
 So, only implement things that are currently rendering correctly.
-Best to ask "is anyone working on/can I work on X?"
+2. Ask "is anyone working on/can I work on X?" and create an Issue on GitHub
-2. Write the defui/model/mutations, probably all together in a single new namespace.
+3. Write the defui/model/mutations, probably all together in a single new namespace.
-Components that interact full-stack (like image library) need more thought.
+Components that interact full-stack (like image library) need more thought/discussion.
-2. Make devcards for the rendering of that component in various states (for visual regression testing) in the `visuals` source folder.
+4. Make devcards for the rendering of that component in various states (for visual regression testing) in the `visuals` source folder.
-3. Make a devcard that wraps the component in an untangled-app (see examples) to show the callback/interactions working.
+5. Make a devcard that wraps the component in an untangled-app (see examples) to show the callback/interactions working.
 Include devcard documentation that describes the use of the component.
 These go in the `guide` source folder.